Ghana Features in 10 Best Countries in Africa, Beats Longtime Rival and Other Heavyweights

 UCC, UG among best African universities

-Earlier, YEN.com.gh reported that the top three universities in Ghana made the list of the top-ranked universities in Africa.
+Earlier, YEN.com.gh reported that the top three universities in Ghana had made the list of the top-ranked universities in Africa.

-The US News and World Report Global Universities Rankings covered 2,250 universities.
+The University of Ghana was 33rd, with the US News and World Report Global Universities Rankings covering 2,250 institutions.

 Source: YEN.com.gh